-3. Do you listen to your child when you have conversations regarding college admissions?
+3. Do you listen to your child when you have conversations with them about college admissions?

 4. Have you abandoned reading your usual novels and replaced them with college guides and books on how to gain admission?

-5. Do you worry incessantly that your child will not be accepted at the college of his or her choice, or worse, the college of your choice?
+5. Do you worry incessantly that your child will not be accepted to the college of his or her choice, or worse, the college of your choice?

 6. Do you lose sleep because you’re concerned that your child is not doing enough to make himself / herself stand out in his / her class?

 7. Do you have family meetings to brainstorm ways to make your child unique?

 8. Do you speak with your friends about colleges?

 9. Do you call or email admissions offices asking for information?